alexey-v-paramonov/sc_website/content/en/docs/system/installation.md

 If you agree to install the certificate, the script will request a service email address to which notifications about the operation of the certificate and its update will be sent:

 {{< highlight bash  >}}
-Enter your email address (required by Let's Encrypt SSL cenrtificate):
+Enter your email address (required by Let's Encrypt SSL certificate):
 {{< / highlight >}}

 Usually you can just use the same admin email that you used before: